timothyb89/offline_proxy/README.md

 (such as `apt-get`, `zypper`, ...) rather than difficult-to-use or buggy dedicated offline package management tools.

-Currently, the use of a USB flash drive to
+Currently, it is designed to use a USB flash drive to move data between a disconnected machine and another without a connection.

 Application Requirements
 ------------------------